 We can encounter a person who is married, but we cannot ever experience ourselves married before we are, and hence only have an “idea of” what it’s like to be married.
 Thanks to this idea, we can both be more prepared and less prepared for actual marriage: the question is how we use this idea and if we use it in the humble manner described in this paper.
 We must all learn to engage in epistemic humility, or otherwise there is even less chance we will avoid the mistakes that are consequence of failing to remember that ideas aren’t experiences — mistakes that already seem likely to be made over and over again.

-Ideas aren’t experiences: the obvious is why we are able to function, and why we fail to function well.13 Is there no hope?14 Not until we cease to have new ideas.
+Ideas aren’t experiences: the obvious is why we are able to function, and why we fail to function well.13 Is there any hope?14 Perhaps, but perhaps not if we continue to have new ideas.

-2Not to associate artists with druggies, but those who have taken LSD know this all too well, which I believe can be a major disadvantage: the cost of having “too good” of experiences is an increase in the pain of acknowledging the gap between the idea and the experience, also increasing the likelihood of giving into despair and giving up at any attempt to capture the experience (becoming like a Gnostic).
+2Not to associate artists with druggies, but those who have taken LSD know this all too well, which I believe can be a major disadvantage: the cost of having “too good” of experiences can cause an increase in the pain of acknowledging the gap between the idea and the experience, also increasing the likelihood of giving into despair and giving up on any attempt to capture the experience (becoming like a Gnostic).
 A vivid imagination could be both an artist’s power source and stumbling block.
-That said though, to not have experiences is to not be human and lack anything to artistically capture.
+That said, to not have experiences is to not be human and lack anything to artistically capture.

 3Accepting “ideas aren’t experiences” is important for artists, for otherwise they may compare the success of their projects by the degree to which they “are” their experiences — to the degree they recreate what the artists experienced for whoever experiences the art.
 It is impossible for an artist to perfectly recreate whatever feeling, vision, etc. that inspired the artist, but since ideas aren’t experiences, that’s not the point of what the artist is trying to do: from that inspiration, the artist is trying to create an entirely new experience which shouldn’t be compared with what originally inspired the creation.
 If the artist does so compare, the artist is likely to fall into despair.